swcarpentry/shell-novice/06-find.md

 6:and the presence of absence:
 ~~~

-And we want to use the option '-v' to invert our search, i.e., we want to output
+Now, we want to use the option `-v` to invert our search, i.e., we want to output
 the lines that do not contain the word 'the'.

 ~~~ {.input}